REX2626/Astro-Attack/README.md

 Armour:
 A few armour slots (5), but is a bar
-You can repair a whole slot with some scrap, if slot is only still damaged, you still have to pay full slot price
+You can repair a whole slot with some scrap, if slot is only still damaged, you still have to pay full slot price Once armour is broken, all damage goes into health

+Add health regen at stations

+Neutral stations can be traded with